From £90,8057

 7

-01 Lotus Eletre 2024 review front corner
+Lotus Eletre review 2025 001 front cornering

-The Eletre is an awfully long way from any kind of value proposition, but since it does offer much of the design appeal of top-level super-SUVs like the Lamborghini Urus and power from beyond 600bhp, all for a price starting within five figures, it’s certainly delivering plenty for the money.
+The Eletre is an awfully long way from any kind of value proposition, but since it does offer much of the design appeal of top-level super-SUVs like the Urus and power from beyond 600bhp, all for a price starting within five figures, it’s certainly delivering plenty for the money.

 Our test car wasn’t as efficient as key rivals we have tested.
 Of the R, owners should expect 225 miles of mixed-use real-world range, where some big electric SUVs (BMW iX, Mercedes EQS SUV, Kia EV9) are much more likely to tiptoe towards and beyond the 300-mile marker.

 Charging speed was fleetingly fast.
-Our test car hit a peak DC rapid-charging speed of 348kW but didn’t maintain anything like that beyond 25% state of charge and ultimately fell some way short of the fastest weighted average charging speeds we've recorded.
+Our test car hit a peak DC rapid-charging speed of 348kW but didn’t maintain anything like that beyond 25% state of charge and ultimately fell some way short of the fastest weighted-average charging speeds we've recorded.

 VERDICT